Resident Persons with Disabilities Hunting and Fishing License

 - By any branch of the United States Armed Forces, OR

-- By holding a valid 100-percent, service-connected permanent and total disability identification card issued under the provisions of s.
-295.17
+- By holding a valid, service-connected permanent and total disability identification card issued under the provisions of s.
+295.17, OR

-- For purposes of workers' compensation under chapter 440 as verified by an order of a judge of compensation claims, OR
+- For purposes of Florida workers' compensation under chapter 440 F.S., as verified by an order of a judge of compensation claims, OR

-- For purposes of workers' compensation under chapter 440 as verified by written confirmation by the carrier providing workers' compensation benefits, OR
+- For purposes of Florida workers' compensation under chapter 440 F.S., as verified by written confirmation by the insurance carrier providing workers' compensation benefits, OR

 - By the Railroad Retirement Board.

-65 or Older -If you are a Florida resident age 65 or older who has in your possession proof of age and residency (Florida Driver’s License or ID), you are not required to have fishing or hunting license.
+- Ages 65 or Older -If you are a Florida resident age 65 or older who has in your possession proof of age and residency (Florida Driver’s License or ID), you are not required to have fishing or hunting license

-Child Under 16 - Children under the age of 16 are not required to possess fishing or hunting license.
+- Ages 15 and under - Children under the age of 16 are not required to possess fishing or hunting license